mdonmez/moves/docs/README.md

 ## Documentation Status

-This documentation set is now complete and provides comprehensive coverage of the Moves application:
+This documentation set is now complete and provides comprehensive coverage of the moves application:

 - ✅ **Index** - This overview document
 - ✅ **Getting Started** - Installation and basic usage